Want to learn how to maximize insurance settlement?

 Insurance adjusters like it when you don’t ask what the policy limits are because they want you to settle your claim for not only less than the value of your claim but they want to settle it for less than what the policy limits of what the insured are.

-Every insurance company, when they write policy, cover only a certain amount.
+Every insurance company, when they write policy, covers only a certain amount.
 And the first question you need to ask is, what is that amount that you’re going to cover?

 Question #2: What Is Your Authority To Settle The Claim?